Major in Allied Health

 For More Information

 Program applicants must have an earned associate’s degree in an allied health discipline and a minimum 2.00 GPA upon transfer.
-If you hold an associate’s degree in a health discipline that is not listed above, please contact the Allied Health program director for further information.
+If you hold an associate’s degree in a health discipline that is not listed above, please contact the Allied Health program coordinator for further information.
 You may be eligible for admission.

 One route to earn an associate’s degree to meet the requirement for admission into the Allied Health Program is through a dual enrollment option whereby students are simultaneously enrolled at the Community College of Baltimore County (CCBC) to earn an Applied Associate of Science Degree (A.A.S.) in Respiratory Care Therapy while taking classes at Towson University.
 Eligibility to complete the Allied Health Degree and earn the B.T.P.S. in Allied Health is contingent upon the completion of the Respiratory Therapy A.A.S. degree.
 See the Advanced Respiratory Track for more information about this option.